 Jayapura Papua, Indonesia Travel Guide

 The region experiences a slightly wetter season from November to April and a little drier period from May to October.
-However, rain can occur at any time.
+However, rain can take place at any time.
 Average annual rainfall measures around 2,500-3,000 mm.
-Expect tropical downpours which can be intense however pass quickly.
+Expect tropical downpours that can be intense however pass quickly.

 High Season (May to October): This period aligns with the slightly drier season.
 Outdoor activities may feel more comfortable due to reduced rainfall.